Mumbai Consensus: Gradualism in decentralization, privatization, and entrepreneurship

-Domestic demand driven and service dominated
+Domestic demand-driven and service-dominated

 One of the most unusual features of the Indian economic development model has been that India's GDP growth has been driven by domestic demand and consumption.
 From 1980 to 2002, India's economy grew at 6% per year and at 7.5% from 2002 to 2006.
 Today, domestic consumption accounts for 64% of India's GDP as opposed to 58% for Europe, 55% for Japan and 42% for China.
 Morgan Stanley's Stephen Roach comments that “India’s consumption-led approach to growth may be better balanced than the resource-mobilization model of China.”

 Booming domestic demand and consumption has allowed Indian firms to diversify from export-led growth and hedge against global fluctuations in consumer demand as well as has created a vibrant middle class in India, of almost 250 million people.
 One of the most potent critiques of the Washington Consensus-based economic development model is that it does not cater to the middle class and creates widening gaps between the richest and poorest in the economy.
-While India is still a hugely unequal country, its Gini Index (that measures income inequality) is 33 on a scale of 0–100, as compared to 41 for the US, 45 for China and 59 for Brazil.
+While India is still a hugely unequal country, its Gini coefficient is 33 on a scale of 0–100, as compared to 41 for the US, 45 for China and 59 for Brazil.
 A large component of this reduced income inequality is due to India's growth being driven by domestic demand and consumption by the middle class.